 From the mind to pen and onto paper.
 All the spells of an age mixed into a collage of meaning.

-The Art of Persuasive Copy
+The Art of Being Persuasive

 The force that guides our economy is a little idea called desire.
 It exists in all men and women and needs expanding to the point that it overcomes lethargy, scepticism and price.
 Your challenge in writing copy is to pump up that emotion, so it overflows in torrents.